Home » Recipes » Biscuits and Cookies » Biscotti » Espresso Chocolate Chip Biscotti Recipe

 Biscotti dough in a bowl

-On a lightly floured countertop or silicone roling mat, divide dough into two equal portions.
+On a very generously floured countertop or a silicone rolling mat, divide the dough into 2 equal portions.**

 Two balls of espresso biscotti dough